Tap-Payments/Card-Android/README.md

  - transaction:
 	 - Provides essential information about this transaction.
- - transaction.reference:
-	 - Pass this value if you want to link this transaction to the a one you have within your system.
  - transaction.metadata:
 	 - It is a key-value based parameter.
 You can pass it to attach any miscellaneous data with this transaction for your own convenience.
  - transaction.paymentAgreement.id: